Lancers reload from transfer portal - Farmville

 Isaiah Wilkins comes to Longwood after a three-year stint in the powerhouse ACC where he played a combined 83 games at Virginia Tech and Wake Forest – including 34 of 35 games for Buzz Williams’ top-25 Hokie team in 2018-19, and all 32 games of Mike Young’s first-year Hokie team in 2019-20.
 A native of Winston-Salem, N.C., he transferred to Wake Forest as a junior and was once again a key contributor, averaging more than 10 minutes per game in his 17 outings.

-For his collegiate career, the 6-4, 220-lb.
-Wilkins averages 4 points and 2.3 rebounds per game while shooting 47.9% from the floor, 32.9% from 3-point range, and 73.3% from the free-throw line.
-That production came in an ACC conference that is annually home to an abundance of the nation’s top programs, including a No. 6 Duke team against which he totaled 11 points, six rebounds, five assists and three steals.

-“We could not be happier with the addition of Isaiah to our roster,” Aldrich said.
-“He is not only a tremendous talent, but also an outstanding young man.
-A versatile wing with skill and size, Isaiah will be a tremendous asset and a very effective player on both ends of the floor.
-We are excited to have him join us for his final two years of college basketball and anticipate his greatest years are before him.”

-Christmas, Darden, Perkins and Wilkins will join a Longwood squad that returns three starters and nine letter winners from this past season’s 10-10 Big South roster, including seniors DeShaun Wade and Zac Watson, and sophomore Jesper Granlund.
+Christmas, Darden, Perkins and Wilkins will join a Longwood squad that returns three starters and nine letter winners from this past season’s 10-10 Big South roster, including seniors DeShaun Wade and Zac Watson and sophomore Jesper Granlund.
 Big South All-Freshman Team point guard Justin Hill also returns to follow up his standout freshman campaign.

 COLUMN — A thank you letter